-Gone are the days when you have to wait a week for a response in the mail.
-It's not necessary to make emergency runs to the post office to pick up enough stamps for bills and letters.
+Gone are the days when you have to wait a week or more for a letter or response in the mail.
+It's not necessary to make emergency runs to the post office to weigh your envelopes and pick up enough stamps for bills and letters.
 In fact, many people have never even addressed an envelope or sent a letter through the U.S. Post Office.

 Email has become one of the easiest and fastest ways to communicate both personally and in business.
 This has become such a phenomenon that the ever trusty United States Postal Service is struggling to find ways to stay in business.

-There is no surprise then that email etiquette, often referred to as Netiquette, is a hot topic for today's culture.
-Emails are sent everyday by a broad section of the American population.
-Nearly every household has at least one computer with internet access and within those households are moms, dads, children, teens and maybe even grandparents and all or most of these are receiving and sending emails.
+There is no surprise then that email etiquette, often referred to as Netiquette, is a hot topic for the current culture.
+Emails are sent every day by a broad section of the American population.
+Most businesses use email to communicate with employees throughout the day.
+Nearly every household has at least one computer with internet access and within those households are moms, dads, children, teens and maybe even grandparents, with all or most of these are receiving and sending emails.

-We live in a microwave, internet driven society, and no one wants to take the time to write a longhand letter, even though it is so much more intimate and personal.
-Still there are many circumstances in which the email is a perfect alternative to 'snail' mail.
+We live in a microwave, internet-driven society, and no one wants to take the time to write a longhand letter, even though it is so much more intimate and personal.
+Still, there are many circumstances in which the email works better than snail mail.
 Here are some etiquette dos and don'ts to keep in mind when you are composing email notes.

 - Prepare.
 Before you begin typing an email, whether it is an initial note or a response, you should ask yourself what it is that you would like to communicate.
 In short, what is your purpose for writing?
 Once you know, you can read over the completed email before sending it out to make sure you have accomplished your goal.
 If it makes the grade, then send it; if the text is confusing, harsh, or unclear, then perhaps you should begin again.